Understanding USDA Construction Loans

 - Your total income can’t exceed the state’s USDA income limits.

-- If you’ve experienced bankruptcy, you may have to wait 1 – 3 years to apply for a loan, depending on the type of bankruptcy and lender policies, among other factors.
+- If you’ve experienced bankruptcy, you may have to wait 1 – 3 years to apply for a loan.
+Depending on the type of bankruptcy and lender policies the wait could be longer or shorter depending on your situation.
+Check with your lender for details.

 Property Requirements For A USDA Construction Loan